DSC_0218-006.JPG

 Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

-In my last travel-blog, I told you about a drive I made on a mountain road to visit the majestic waterfall Hvítserkur in a gully off the beaten path.
+In my last travel blog, I told you about a drive I made on a mountain road to visit the majestic waterfall Hvítserkur in a gully off the beaten path.
 We had taken the road Uxahryggir number 52 and turned onto the mountain road F-508 leading to Skorradalur valley.
 Now I want to show you where the Uxahryggir road would have taken us if we hadn't turned off it to visit Hvítserkur waterfall.
 Straight into the 25 km long Lundarreykjadalur valley.
-This valley holds some natural attractions, as here you will find 2 natural hot springs, in which it is possible to bathe.
-They are called Krosslaug
+This valley offers natural attractions: here you will find 2 natural hot springs, where it is possible to bathe.
+They are called Krosslaug and Englan

 Regína Hrönn Ragnarsdóttir